bstadick/XamarinNUnitRunner/README.md

 ## Future Enhancements

-- User interface improvements and beautification
+- User interface beatification and performance improvements
 - Running tests by category
 - Exporting results to a file
 - Searching and filtering tests